chromium/chromium/docs/linux/debugging.md

 https://www.chromium.org/blink/getting-started-with-blink-debugging for more
 information on how this can be done.

+For utilities you can use `--utility-startup-dialog` to have all utilities prompt, or `--utility-startup-dialog=data_decoder.mojom.DataDecoderService` to debug only a particular service type.

 #### Choosing which renderers to debug

 If you are starting multiple renderers then the above means that multiple gdb's